ledgersmb/LedgerSMB/README.md

 as well as an installed `cpanm` executable.
 Both should be available from your distribution's package repository (Debian calls them `liblocal-lib-perl` and `cpanminus` respectively). `cpanm` depends on the `make` and `gcc` commands being available.

+NOTE: gcc can be removed after all cpan dependencies are installed.
+      However, it may be necessary to reinstall it if additional modules are required during an upgrade

 To install the Perl module dependencies, run: